Parking and Driving in Prague

 Where can you find parking by zone?
 As a Prague resident, I use this map - www.mapy.cz - if you zoom in on the city, you can see which zone the street belongs to.

 If you have accommodation in Prague, ask about parking right away.
-There are of course also car parks in Prague - e.g. near Wenceslas Square - https://parking-centrum.cz/en/index.html - here you pay about 40 crowns per hour (less than 2 euros) or at the main railway station, then there are often parking facilities in the shopping centres such as the Palladium on Republic Square - www.palladiumpraha.cz/en/for-motorists/ here parking costs 750 crowns (about 31 euros) for 24 hours.
+There are of course also car parks in Prague - e.g. near Wenceslas Square - Museum garage - here you pay about 60 crowns per hour (less than 2 euros) or at the main railway station, then there are often parking facilities in the shopping centres such as the Palladium on Republic Square - www.palladiumpraha.cz/en/for-motorists/ here parking costs 1100 crowns (about 45 euros) for 24 hours.
 There are also good train connections to Prague (e.g. from Hamburg, Berlin, Dresden) and our Prague infrastructure is good - we Praguers like to grumble when we wait 2 minutes for the underground on a working day...it's an eternity for us :-)

 P+R = Park and Ride - this type of car park allows you to park your car in Prague at a reasonable price and then continue your journey by public transport.
 You can find more information at https://www.dpp.cz/en/travelling